shivannis/xandr-docs-public/xandr-docs/finance/understanding-your-seller-statement.md

 ---
-title: Microsoft Invest - Understanding Your Seller Statement
+title: Finance - Understanding Your Seller Statement
 description: As a member who sells inventory on Microsoft Advertising's platform, you receive a monthly statement indicating the amount of revenue you have earned. learn about the three types of seller statements. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Understanding your seller statement
+# Finance - Understanding your seller statement

 As a member who sells inventory on Microsoft Advertising's platform, you receive a monthly statement indicating the amount of revenue you have earned.
 This page explains the three types of seller statements.
 Your contract terms define the type of statement you will receive.